dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 So, I played it.

-In the dungeon you will find several geo coordinates, with some info like “pass-phrases” or codes.
+In the dungeon you will find several geo coordinates, with some info like "pass-phrases" or codes.
 These are not useful for this challenge, but are related to a real-world treasure hunt.

-Once you finish the game, you get an additional hint about an “cheat code used long time ago”…
+Once you finish the game, you get an additional hint about an "cheat code used long time ago"…

-My favourite cheat code is IDDQD, but unfortunately, it wasn’t this one 🙂 Instead the hint referred to another legendary cheat: the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code):
+My favourite cheat code is IDDQD, but unfortunately, it wasn't this one 🙂 Instead the hint referred to another legendary cheat: the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code):

 > UP, UP, DOWN, DOWN, LEFT, RIGHT, LEFT, RIGHT, B, A